camunda-community-hub/zeebe-http-worker/README.md

   * `statusCode` - the response status code
   * `body` - the response body, if present

+### Placeholders

-You can use placeholders in the form of `${PLACEHOLDER}` at all places, they will be replaced by
+You can use placeholders in the form of `{{PLACEHOLDER}}` at all places, they will be replaced by

 * custom headers from the BPMN model
 * Workflow variables
 * Configuration Variables from URL (see below)

+[Mustache](https://github.com/spullara/mustache.java) is used for replacing the placeholders, refer to their docs to check possibilities.

 Example: